BraydenLangley/metanet-notes-obsidian-plugin/README.md

-# MetaNet Obsidian Plugins Repository
+# Metanet Obsidian Plugins Repository

-Welcome to the MetaNet Obsidian Plugins Repository, a collection of plugins designed to enhance your Obsidian experience.
+Welcome to the Metanet Obsidian Plugins Repository, a collection of plugins designed to enhance your Obsidian experience.
 These plugins use the [`@bsv/sdk`](https://www.npmjs.com/package/@bsv/sdk) to integrate with your wallet for secure storage and other capabilities.

 ## Available Plugins